Build Guide by Alahric

 Mercury's Treads / Ninja Tabi are situational boots if you need them.
 You know the drill: Mercury's Treads when you are up against a CC heavy team, and Ninja Tabi vs. an AA-heavy team.
 You may sell Beserker's Greaves later in the game if you're getting annoyed by the fact, recommended once you reach your cap.

 Wriggle's Lantern: can be purchased if you wish to control the jungle, then help other lanes whenever they need it.
 The extra ward is very helpful in terms of map awareness, and sometimes that in itself can change an encounter and win you the game.
 This is recommended for Twisted treeline only.

-Zeke's Herald: is also one of those items that puts your team before yourself, which might happen if you find yourself failing.
+Zeke's Harbinger: is also one of those items that puts your team before yourself, which might happen if you find yourself failing.
 Hey take it easy, it's not that I don't like health regeneration and auras.
 It's just that most of the stats don't really help you in terms of damage.